shaquillekiragu/nc-news-backend/README.md

 ## Testing

-In order to test the api endpoints on this server, run the following command:
+In order to test the API endpoints on this server, run the following command:

 ```
 npm run test

+This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)
 ```

 This command will run the integration tests for the api endpoints, as well as the utilities tests for the seeding functions.